 1. What types of organizations are available for my student outside the classroom?

-Your student's out-of-class experiences are vital to a holistic education.
+are vital to a holistic education.
 At Malone, we intentionally create a challenging and supportive community, exposing students to a diverse world and developing individuals in maturity, wisdom, and Christian faith.
-Students may choose to participate in a variety of organizations on campus including academic, service, music, theater, art and spiritual life groups.
-Visit this list at the activities and organization pages.
+Students may participate in a variety of Student Organizations including academic, service, music, art, theater, athletic and spiritual life groups.

 3. What if my student has a problem with his/her roommate?